straightchlorine/colorgen/README.md

 ![dark-theme-2](./doc/img/theme-dark.png "shades of red - kitty terminal")
 ![dark-theme-1](./doc/img/rofi-dark.png "shades of red - rofi launcher")

-In the future I plan to add more, at the very least for one of the tiling managers for Wayland.
+Plans for the future consist of, at the very least, adding a parser for one of the tiling managers for Wayland.

 ### Development

-Config creation depends on the utility dedicated parsers within `gen/parsers` folder.
-Each of them contains logic required to properly handle commenting and uncommenting past themes as well as adding new ones.
+Configuration generation depends on the utility dedicated parsers within `gen/parsers` folder.
+Each of them provides logic required to properly handle past themes, which stay within the file, and adding new ones.
 Each parser is a subclass of `ConfigGen` from `gen.gen`, thanks to that amount of work required to create a new parser is pretty tiny.

 ### Plans

-* [ ] switching themes using colorgen (maybe using rofi applet)
 * [ ] add nice parser for Wayland window manager
 * [ ] do something with GTK so that thunar/nautilus will look good
+* [ ] switching themes (maybe via rofi applet)